skogsbrus/os/README.md

 A machine, such as a server or laptop, is called a *host*.

 Host configurations live in the [hosts](./hosts) directory.

-The configuration of a  host is comprised of three parts:
+If a host is using NixOS, the configuration of a  host is comprised of three
+parts:

 1. a hardware configuration
 2. a system configuration
 3. a home configuration

+If a host is using MacOS, the configuration is comprised only of a home configuration.

 All of these files are imported by [./flake.nix](./flake.nix).